wren-lang/wren/doc/site/embedding/calling-c-from-wren.markdown

 function that should be used for the foreign method.

-It does this through the `bindForeignMethodFn` callback you give it when you first configure the VM.
+It does this through the `bindForeignMethodFn` callback you give it when you first [configure the VM][config].
 This callback isn't the foreign method itself.
-It's the binding function your app uses to *look up* the foreign methods.
+It's the binding function your app uses to *look up* foreign methods.

+[config]: configuring-the-vm.html

 Its signature is: